-- 4.1 In determining the significant issues to disclose, the councils have considered whether issues have: - · seriously prejudiced or prevented achievement of council objectives; - resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the councils' services; - led to material impact on the accounts; - received adverse commentary in external inspection reports; - been reported by the Service Manager (Internal Audit) as significant in his annual audit opinion on the councils' internal control environment; - attracted significant public interest or had seriously damaged the councils' reputation;
+- 4.1 In determining the significant issues to disclose, the councils have considered whether issues have: - seriously prejudiced or prevented achievement of council objectives;

-- resulted in formal action being taken by the s151 Officer and / or the Monitoring Officer; or - members had advised that it should be considered significant for this purpose. - 4.2 Due to staff turnover and significant national recruitment challenges the councils' Building Control Service used temporary staff for some months.
-The councils now have a team of well-respected and experienced local surveyors who are rebuilding the service and winning back the market share temporarily lost during the interim.
-Early indications are that the quality of service and responsive professionalism of our surveyors are attracting users back.
-The service will continue to be dynamic and forward thinking in this very commercial environment where reputation of service and client relationships is paramount. - 4.3 The 2015 Local and Parliamentary Elections combinations brought significant challenges to all councils in managing a once in 20-year event.
-For West Suffolk these challenges were exacerbated by the unexpected loss of a senior member of the election team a few weeks prior to the elections which resulted in the need to support a little more than usual the elections team, through realigning resources including staff, in order to ensure the successful delivery of the elections.
-The lessons learnt from the 2015 elections were embedded in planning and resourcing the 2016 Police and Crime Commissioner election and the EU referendum.
+- resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the councils' services; - led to material impact on the accounts; - received adverse commentary in external inspection reports; - been reported by the Service Manager (Internal Audit) as significant in his annual audit opinion on the councils' internal control environment; - attracted significant public interest or had seriously damaged the councils' reputation; - resulted in formal action being taken by the s151 Officer and / or the Monitoring Officer; or - members had advised that it should be considered significant for this purpose. - 4.2 The 2015/16 Annual Governance Statement made reference to the councils Building Control Team within the significant governance issues section.
+Since this time the councils new building control team has continued to develop a strong local reputation for their quality of service.
+The decline in market share has stopped and the team are making progress in winning back some of the market share lost during the interim.
+The service continues to be dynamic and forward thinking in this very commercial environment where reputation of service and client relationships is paramount.

-5. Focus for 2016/17
+5. Focus for 2017/18